mikeparisstuff/Dotify/README.md

 It's all in the name.
 Dotify pictures of your friends, your family, and especially your cat.

 Dotify is a pretty neat image manipulation tool that I built entirely with Java and Swing.
-In a nutshell it uses a variation of Dijkstra's algorithm and leverages both the darkness and the gradient difference in darkness between adjacent pixels to calculate path lengths.
+In a nutshell it uses a variation of Dijkstra's algorithm and leverages both the darkness value and the gradient difference in darkness between adjacent pixels to calculate path lengths.
 It compares the path length with a threshold and when this threshold is surpassed, it places a stipple point in the image.
 Each time a stipple is placed, the interior path length is set to zero and the process repeats until every pixel